Ayman-Sedik/UserProfiles-APIs/README.md

 ## PLAN OUR FEED API
 - **BASIC REQUIREMENTS**
 1. Creating new feed items
-2. Updating feed items
-3. Deleting profile feed items
    - Logged in user only
+3. Updating feed items
+   - Logged in user only
+5. Deleting profile feed items
+   - Logged in user only

-4. Viewing other profile status updates
+6. Viewing other profile status updates
    - All users

 - **API URLs**